Why it matters

 Tropical Forest Alliance (TFA)

-The TFA is a multi-stakeholder partnership platform, initiated to support the implementation of private-sector commitments to remove their deforestation from their palm oil, beef, soy, and pulp and paper supply chains.
+The TFA is a multi-stakeholder partnership platform, initiated to support the implementation of private-sector commitments to remove deforestation from their palm oil, beef, soy, and pulp and paper supply chains.
 Hosted by the World Economic Forum, PepsiCo is a partner of the TFA and supports its mission, goals and objectives, including through active involvement in programs and initiatives to end commodity-driven tropical deforestation.

 PepsiCo is a member of the Interlaken Steering Committee, an informal network of individual leaders from influential companies, investors, CSOs, government, and international organizations.
 The purpose of the Group is to expand and leverage private sector action to secure community land rights.
 Together they develop, adopt, and disseminate new tools and advance new pre-competitive mechanisms to accelerate private sector learning on responsible land rights practices.

-Thriving Communities And Ecosystems
+Thriving Communities and Ecosystems

 PepsiCo aims to address systemic issues facing communities and ecosystems in priority landscapes, including deforestation, land and workers’ rights, and economic viability.

 We are committed to engaging in on-the-ground initiatives with industry, civil society, and others that support the transition to responsible production and play an active role in the wider transformation of the palm oil sector.
 These include both landscape projects that support conservation, restoration, community development, smallholder inclusion, responsible production practices, and issues-based programs that tackle specific challenges.

 In 2021, PepsiCo made the following progress: